📝 Git & GitHub

 1. Go to github.com/new/import

-3. If the repo is private → enter your GitLab Personal Access Token:
+3. For private repos, enter a GitLab Personal Access Token:

 Method 2: Git mirror (full control)